 What’s been the COVID-19 fashion impact?
 COVID-19 has impacted every area of our lives—even our closets!
 Fashion is always influenced after major events, like the Great Depression or a war.
 During a global pandemic, we’re once again seeing a hefty shift in American fashion ideals.
 People are working from home more, the economy is still trying to recover, and we’re all trying to stay motivated and look chic with all the uncertainty surrounding us.

-Let’s take a look at some of the ways the pandemic is reshaping the fashion industry for 2020 and beyond.
+Let’s take a look at some of the ways the pandemic is reshaping the fashion industry.

 There’s a return to the “basics.”

 The biggest shift we’re seeing is a desire to get back to the core basics of fashion.
 Money is tight for a lot of us, so we’re looking for more evergreen and everlasting styles.
 Neutrals, plain T-shirts, and classic cut jeans keep the wardrobe simple and high-value for years to come.

 We’re finding that a lot of fashion brands have started stocking up on more beige, white, and black pieces compared to trendy colors as well.
 This is because consumers are looking for basics, and companies are looking for inventory that can hold its value over time in case it doesn’t sell right away.
 Fashion brands aren’t selling inventory at the rate they typically do since the COVID-19 shutdowns, so stocking more timeless pieces is a great risk management strategy—for brands and consumers alike!